Published by Christina Riley. Last Updated on February 25, 2024.

 Wilson Botanical Gardens

-The Wilson Botanical Gardens’ beautiful fountain, lush plants, and an herb garden are open to the public.
+The Wilson Botanical Gardens’ beautiful fountain, lush plants, and herb garden are open to the public.
 It features various native plants as well as a beautiful Children’s Secret Garden.

 It’s a peaceful, beautiful slice of nature and great any time of year for all ages!